thearn/webcam-pulse-detector/README.md

 prototyping/redesign of the real-time analysis, and for simple embedding into a python application.

-This code was developed at [NASA Glenn Research Center](http://www.nasa.gov/centers/glenn/home/index.html) in support of the [OpenMDAO](http://openmdao.org/) project of the Aeronautical Sciences Project (under NASA's [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/)), as well as the Crew State Monitoring Element of the Vehicle Systems Safety Technologies Project, in NASA’s [Aviation Safety Program](http://www.aeronautics.nasa.gov/programs_avsafe.htm).
+This code was developed at [NASA Glenn Research Center](http://www.nasa.gov/centers/glenn/home/index.html) in support of [OpenMDAO](http://openmdao.org/), under the Aeronautical Sciences Project in NASA's [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/), as well as the Crew State Monitoring Element of the Vehicle Systems Safety Technologies Project, in NASA’s [Aviation Safety Program](http://www.aeronautics.nasa.gov/programs_avsafe.htm).